Small Business Retirement Plans in Moreno Valley, CA

 Setting Up a Personal Defined Benefit Plan

 • Permanence: A defined benefit plan should be maintained for at least five years.
-Quickly terminated plans often serve as signals and may attract regulatory scrutiny.
+Quickly terminated plans often serve as indicators and may attract regulatory scrutiny.

 401(k) Plans

-401(k)s are available to companies of any size, and are highly customizable.
-Employees may postpone their salary as contributions, and employers can make contributions every year.
+401(k)s are available to businesses of any size, and are highly customizable.
+Employees may defer their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan